General Terms and Conditions

 (2) The customer undertakes to order only those parts for which production and delivery do not infringe any third-party rights, in particular patent, trademark or copyright rights, and do not violate applicable law.
 The customer releases the supplier from all claims of third parties against the supplier due to the violation of the aforementioned obligation.
 The same applies to claims against the supplier which are brought to the supplier by third parties due to the concrete use of the parts by the customer or his customers.

-(3) Provided that the supplier has concluded effective confidentiality agreements with his partners and, if applicable, order processing contracts under data protection law, the customer revocably consents to the anonymous sending by the supplier to his partners of the documents and production data necessary for the preparation of offers in order to implement this contract.
-The sending can take place by post in tear-proof packaging, electronically or in written form.
+(4) Provided that the supplier has concluded effective confidentiality agreements with its partners and, if applicable, order processing contracts under data protection law, the customer revocably consents to the supplier anonymously sending to its partners the documents necessary for the preparation of offers and the manufacturing data required to implement this contract.
+The sending can take place by mail in tear-proof packaging, electronically or in written form.
 The supplier will treat the data confidentially.
-For the purpose of preparation and fulfilling the contract, the customer grants the supplier a transferable license to use and pass on the models, technical drawings and data which the customer sends to the supplier.
+For the purpose of preparing and fulfilling the contract, the customer grants to the supplier a transferable license to use and pass on the models, technical drawings and data which the customer sends to the supplier.

 § 6 Reservation of Title and other Reservations